praul/autoreply/README.md

 - docker image for amd64 platforms. build yourself for arm and others.

 ## Usage
-- **you need to customize the repliers.py file** It needs to stay a valid python dictionary.
+- **you need to create a repliers.py file from repliers.py.example and customize it.** It needs to stay a valid python dictionary.
 All the keys have to remain!
 If you have errors at startup, this could be a place to look for missing commata or quotes.
 You can add as many mail accounts as you like.
 - **USE UTC DATETIMES as of 0.5** for your autoreply begin and end datetimes.

 ## Usage: Docker Container